1coderookie/Kobra2MaxInsights/docs/hardware/frame.md

 # Frame

-??? tip "Tram The Frame"
+??? warning "Tram The Frame!"

     As already mentioned in the introduction of this hardware section, **I strongly recommend to check and tram the whole construction of the printer's frame first.
 Check the base frame as well as the z-axis frame even before mounting them together.**